 They will know that our children require lots of attention, just the right sort of communication, consistency and flexibility in equal measure, and a non-judgemental approach.
 They need to be resilient, persistent and solution focussed to meet the needs of our children and to do so they need to wear a lot of hats and be prepared to change them at a moment’s notice!

-Our TAs may be supporting teachers in the classroom, working with children 1:1, managing classroom resources, taking children on trips and visits, having their lunch with children who struggle socially, managing heightened behaviours and keeping children safe, playing board games, conducting science experiments, making amazing displays, celebrating success, being part of therapy sessions or reflecting on difficult periods, They are equal parts TA, key worker, counsellor, entertainer, problem solver and boundary giver.
+Our HLTAs may be supporting teachers in the classroom, working with children 1:1 or delivering sessions with small groups of students, managing classroom resources, taking children on trips and visits, having their lunch with children who struggle socially, managing heightened behaviours and keeping children safe, playing board games, conducting science experiments, making amazing displays, celebrating success, being part of therapy sessions or reflecting on difficult periods, They are equal parts TA, key worker, counsellor, entertainer, problem solver and boundary giver.

-All of this means that our TAs change lives!
+All of this means that our HLTAs change lives!
 They facilitate fantastic outcomes for children that may have had very few chances to success in the past but they don’t do it alone.
 They have high-quality resources at their fingertips and work with a well-trained and enthusiastic team with a passionate and driven community of specialist professionals to lean on.
-This includes a responsive and experienced SLT, SENCOs, programme psychologists, HLTAs, therapeutic professionals and pastoral leads who allow our TAs to focus on what is important: being the crucial support that every child and every class needs, increasing children’s confidence and breaking down barriers to learning and success.
+This includes a responsive and experienced SLT, SENCOs, programme psychologists, therapeutic professionals and pastoral leads who allow our HLTAs can focus on what is important: being the crucial support that every child and every class needs, increasing children’s confidence and breaking down barriers to learning and success.

 Benefits and Rewards